OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 data, and read-only configuration volumes.
 The storage-backed volumes use PVE's portable `STORAGE_ID:SIZE_IN_GiB` allocation form and can be grown later with normal Proxmox volume controls.
-The application binds to the IPv6 wildcard `::`, while the container requests both IPv4 DHCP and IPv6 SLAAC (`ip6=auto`).
-On the normal Linux dual-stack socket default, the listener accepts both IPv6 and IPv4 connections; an IPv6 network still needs router advertisements to provide a routable address.
+The application binds to the IPv6 wildcard `::`, so the normal Linux dual-stack socket default accepts both IPv6 and IPv4 connections.
+PVE automatically enables host-managed networking for the OCI application container, so the deployer deliberately does not request guest-side IPv6 SLAAC (`ip6=auto`), which is incompatible with that mode.
+Address assignment is left to PVE; IPv6 availability still depends on the host and local network providing a routable address.

 Advanced and command-line installs may lower RAM to 128 MiB.
 The 256 MiB recommendation remains because the OCI entry point supervises the producer,